-Eczema is a skin condition that can cause patches of skin to become inflamed, itchy, and rough.
-This can pose challenges if a person wishes to have a tattoo.
-However, if they can manage the condition effectively and take suitable precautions, people with eczema can safely get a tattoo.
+Eczema may pose challenges if a person wishes to have a tattoo.
+However, people with eczema can safely get a tattoo, if they can manage the condition effectively and take suitable precautions.

 - rough, scaly patches

 - crusting and oozing

 Tattoos are becoming increasingly popular.
 For a person living with eczema, there may be extra factors to consider when deciding on a tattoo.
 For example, the presence of eczema on the skin and frequent flare-ups can make getting a tattoo more difficult.
 However, managing the condition and communicating with an experienced tattoo artist can make this easier.

 In this article, we discuss what a person living with eczema should consider before getting a tattoo.

 Deciding to get a tattoo is a big decision for anyone, but individuals with a skin condition such as eczema have additional factors to consider.